Sun Probe: Plot

-Further attempts to transmit from Thunderbird 3 fail.
-With the crews of both Sun Probe and Thunderbird 3 growing delirious from the heat, Alan suggests that Tin-Tin overrun the power and the beam finally makes contact, successfully firing Sun Probe's retros.
-Sun Probe reverses course for Earth but the crew of Thunderbird 3 pass out before they can switch off the beam, draining the ship's power and preventing its own retros from firing.

-With the news media now reporting that Thunderbird 3 is heading for the Sun, Jeff (voiced by Peter Dyneley) alerts Virgil and Brains, who hurry back to Thunderbird 2 to calculate the frequency needed to fire Thunderbird 3's retros.
-Opening a storage box meant for International Rescue's portable computer, they are dismayed to find that they have accidentally packed Braman instead.
-However, Braman is able to calculate the frequency on his own and Virgil and Brains succeed in firing Thunderbird 3s retros.
-Back on Tracy Island, the International Rescue team thank Brains and Braman for their efforts.
+Further attempts to transmit from Thunderbird 3 also end in failure.
+As both space crews become increasingly delirious from the heat, Alan tells Tin-Tin to overrun the power.
+The beam finally makes contact, triggering Sun Probe's retros and enabling it to reverse course for Earth.
+However, the Thunderbird 3 crew pass out before they can switch off the beam, draining the craft's power and preventing its own retros from firing.
+With news media now reporting that Thunderbird 3 is heading straight for the Sun, Jeff alerts Virgil and Brains, who hurry back to Thunderbird 2 to calculate the frequency needed to set off Thunderbird 3's retros.
+Opening a crate that was meant to hold International Rescue's mobile computer, they are dismayed to find that they have accidentally packed Braman instead.
+However, Braman is able to make the necessary calculations, allowing Virgil and Brains to reconfigure the beam.
+The retros fire and Thunderbird 3 returns to Earth.
+Back at base, the Tracys thank Brains and Braman for their efforts.